amoshgurung/shifttracker/README.md

 * pandas

 ## Setup
-First set the path to root directory of this application in line 47 in manage.py.
+To run this project, clone the directory and set the path to root directory of this application in line 47 in manage.py.
-To run this project clone the directory, then go to its root directory and open the shifttracker folder.
+Then go to its root directory and open the shifttracker folder.
 Once you are in the directory, from your terminal/cmd run ```python mainwindow.py```

 ## Source
 The structure of the code is an object oriented approach suggested by @BryanOakley in stackoverflow.